aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listcolumn/_index.md

 ### getTotalsRowLabel() {#getTotalsRowLabel--}

+<b>@deprecated.</b> Please use the 'totalsRowLabel' property instead.
 Gets and sets the display labels of total row.

 ```javascript
 getTotalsRowLabel() : string;